taskiq-python/taskiq/docs/available-components/brokers.md

 otherwise you may encounter undefined behavior.
 :::

 To run this broker please install the [pyzmq](https://pypi.org/project/pyzmq/) lib.
-Or you can taskiq with `zmq` extra.
+Or you can install taskiq with `zmq` extra.

 ::: tabs